Ronmenator/Echo-Kernel/examples/README.md

 - **EchoKernel integration** with search tools
 - **Provider configuration** and fallback mechanisms
 - Shows how to use different search engines for web queries

+### agent-logging-example.py
+Demonstrates how to control agent logging behavior:
+- **Three different methods** to enable/disable agent logging
+- **Kernel constructor parameter** for explicit control
+- **Environment variable configuration** for global settings
+- **Side-by-side comparison** of logging enabled vs disabled
+- Shows how agents run silently when logging is disabled
+- Useful for production environments or cleaner output

+### collaborative-agent-example.py
+Demonstrates the new CollaborativeAgent for iterative workflows:
+- **Editor-Writer collaboration** for content creation and refinement
+- **Code Reviewer-Developer collaboration** for code improvement
+- **Silent collaboration** with logging disabled for production use
+- **Customizable stop phrases** to control when collaboration ends
+- **Role-based prompts** that adapt to each agent's specialty
+- Perfect for iterative improvement workflows and quality assurance

 ### novella-writer.py
 Advanced example demonstrating multi-level task decomposition for creative writing: